 - Listen—When a loved one is speaking to us about a heart-felt situation it is an act of compassion to do nothing except listen.
 Do your best to ignore the cell phone (texts and phone calls can wait).
 Turn off the TV.
-Do you best not to think about what chores need to be done or the dishes in the sink or the emails that need to be answered.
+Do you best not to think about what chores need to be done or the dishes in the sink or the work the email that needs to be answered.
 Simply be attentive.
 Ask questions if you are not clear about how she feels so you really feel like you understand what’s going on with your partner’s emotional state and in turn she will most likely feel validated and heard creating more closeness—more intimacy.

 - Live with curiosity—As you drive to the bank or go to the grocery store walk with curiosity for those around you.
 What is it like to be that guy in such a hurry that cut you off in the parking lot?
 What is going on for that women who seems to be oblivious that anyone else is in the store?
 How hard must life be for the homeless guy who is on the corner.
 Is he starving, freezing, hungry—how many times a day does he struggle just to be comfortable?
 Really spend a few minutes wondering what each of these people’s lives must be like.
-Think about the pain they may carry, or the struggles they are living with.
+Think about the pain they may carry, or the struggles they are driving home to or living with.
 Think about the cold night the homeless man will endure.
 Be open to feeling what life is like for others.
 If you find yourself judging these people as not enough or victims do your best to redirect your energy to a softer perspective that sees their humanness (how are you the same).
 If you feel or hear your intuition—listen.
-Your intuition will help guide you as you learn to see the world around you with more compassionate eyes.
+Your intuition will help to guide you as you learn to see the world around you with more compassionate eyes.
 If you feel sadness from seeing the pain of others maybe say a silent prayer or intention and send it their way as you walk by.
 I often send silent prayers and intentions such as, “May you be blessed.
 May you be free from suffering.
 May you know your life matters.
 May you feel love.
 May you feel safe.”
 Live with awareness of what is going on around you.

 - Giving—Buy a box of power bars or nut bars, leave them in your car and give them to homeless people that you randomly pass during your day.
 Dog treats are great too when there is a canine companion on the street corner.

 - Giving—Buy a cup of coffee for the stranger behind you in line at the coffee drive-through.
-When I feel like the world is against me and no one is being empathetic to my struggles in life, this is my “go to” act of compassion.
+When I feel like the world is against me and no one is being empathetic to my struggles in life, this is my go to act of compassion.
 This small act of kindness always seems to shift my focus enough for me to get out of my own way.
 I imagine how this small gift may profoundly shift the perspective, energy, or outcome of the stranger in the car behind me and her day.

 - Kindness—The next time you are at a party and see someone who feels uncomfortable or alone strike up a conversation with them, include them.
 Seek to make them feel at ease.
 We all know what it’s like to feel awkward with an unfamiliar group of people, ease that discomfort with sincerity and love—learn what moves this new person.